rprakashg/hugo-blog/content/posts/config-as-code-with-docker-spring-boot.md

     -e LABEL=master -e REL_PATH="externalize-config-demo/src/main/resources" \
     -e APP_NAME="application" rprakashg/externalize-config-demo
 ```
-Demo application simply displays the configuration information as shown below
+Demo application simply displays the configuration information and you can see from the screen capture below that application has picked up default settings as well as staging environment specific settings.
 ![](/images/dzone5.png?raw=true)

 Let's run the same demo application now with production settings as shown in snippet below.